 In December 1980, my mom and I arrived at Will Rogers World Airport with nothing but the clothes we were wearing and a small suitcase with two pairs of clothing each.
 We settled into Midwest City, OK, while my mom worked three jobs to support us and 12-years later reconnect the rest of my family left in Vietnam.
 She taught me the meaning of hard work and grit, to achieve what I want in life and never give up; but, at the same time, never stop giving to others.

 My mom worked long and hard hours for me to achieve an education that is incomparable to the Communist education in Vietnam.
 I studied profusely to make my family proud.
 In 1999, I graduated from the University of Oklahoma with a Bachelor of Science in Biochemistry.
 In 2008, I pursued a Masters in Biostatistics and Epidemiology from OU Health Sciences Center.

-My passion to connect OKC propelled me to start THN Insurance to find solutions to healthcare disparities being experienced in my Vietnamese community.
+My passion to connect OKC propelled me to start THN Insurance to find solutions to healthcare issues being experienced in my community.

 During the Moore 1999 tornado, my family and I experienced the Oklahoma Standard when we helped our neighbors seek safety at our neighborhood First Baptist Church.
 Most importantly, I witnessed what it meant to have community and have our community rebuild and restore.

 This encouraged me to be an agent of change– one who can connect our community.

 With my passion for promoting and preserving OKC’s diverse cultures, I founded the Asian District Cultural Association and Asian Chamber of Oklahoma.
 Along with my passion for our city’s Asian culture, I served the rest of our city on the MAPS4 Citizens Advisory Subcommittee on Connectivity and EMBARK BRT Stakeholder’s Advisory Committee and as Urban Design Commissioner.